erikeidt/erikeidt.github.io/Conversation with Enphase AI Assistant.md

 I've been having a problem with my Enphase Envoy and its battery charge/discharge behavior since Jun 17th 2026.
 Calls and texts to support were not productive.
 I decided to give their AI Assistant a whirl.
 It was an excellent experience.
 The AI Assistant eventually identified the exact problem and cause I'm having.
 Thought it did keep trying to put me back to talking to a human, I decided to continue to pursue the matter with the AI Assistant, asking it frank questions that it did answer, even pleasantly.
 In the end, I gave it more information about what I've been doing, and it finally identified a change that was rolled out Jun 17th.
 It went on to tell me what to report to Enphase support as well!
 I'll note that the lengthy responses took less than 20 seconds each, much faster than a human could both lookup/investigate and type/copy&paste a response.

 Though the problem is not resolved, it has at least been identified.
 Enphase is rolling out Cloud-sourced battery control, and ceasing locally-sourced battery control.
 This means that our systems are now even more cloud dependent that it was before, which I don't like at all.
 My solution is to use Parental Control on my router to limit access to one short period per day, and then use local control to apply tariff settings that I need to accomplish my goals, which are of using solar for both home load and battery charging in the morning (one behavior) and then also later also discharging battery to home load for peak TOU time in the evening so all available solar can go to the grid to run my meter backwards (the other behavior).
 It is sadly impossible to get both of these behaviors together in one setting, so I use Home Assistant to switch at some point during the day.
+If they only added a switch to charge only from excess solar (after powering the home load) all of this would not be necessary.

 Below is a partial transcript of my conversation with Enphase AI Assistant: